TheArchitect2000/zkiot-riscv-qemu-executable/README_Program.md

 ```
 spike pk program
 ```
+The proof will be stored in the `data/proof.json` file.
 ## B.3.
 Submit the generated proof on blockchain
 Using Fidesinnova's node web app (e.g., panel.zksensor.tech) submit the generated ZK proof file.